aab626/scrabble-drizak/README.md

 * ASTs may be created using the usual `new` statement, these require a root `IEvaluable` node as a constructor argument, and can be evaluated using the `evaluate()` method.

+* Variable storing has been implemented via a singleton class `variableMap`, that must be instanced using the static method `variableMap.getInstance()`.
+Variables then can be stored in the instance with a String hash, using the `setVar(String, ISType)`, and retrieved with `getVar(String)`.

+* Flow Control is implemented via nodes that work inside an AST, to ensure a correct usage of `while` statements within Scrabble, both executed and condition ASTs may need to refer to variables using the `variableMap` instance.

+* A example AST using a While and If Nodes is present in the tests, using the Euclides Algorithm.

+  * First, two integer values are randomized between 1 and 100.
+  * Then, the algorithm runs following this diagram: